EdygerM/SchedulerRobots/README.md

-# Project Title: Universal Robot File System Monitor
+# Universal Robot File System Monitor

 ## Description
 This project is a Python-based application designed to monitor a specific directory for changes and interact with one or more Universal Robots based on those changes.
 Universal Robots are a brand of robotic arms used for industrial applications.